-Ontario to close all non-essential businesses
+Ontario and Quebec to close all non-essential businesses

 TORONTO — Canada's most populous province said Monday that non-essential businesses must close for at least 14 days starting at 11:59 p.m.
 Tuesday in efforts to stem the new coronavirus pandemic.

-Ontario Gov. Doug Ford said he will release the list of businesses that will be allowed to stay open, but food will remain on the grocery store shelves and people will still have access to medication.
+Ontario Premier Doug Ford said he will release the list of businesses that will be allowed to stay open, but food will remain on the grocery store shelves and people will still have access to medication.

 Ford also acknowledged students will not going back to school on April 6, the date initially set for a return to classes.

+The French-speaking province of Quebec also ordered all non-essential businesses to close until April 13.

+"Effectively, Quebec will be on pause for the next three weeks," Quebec Premier Francois Legault said.

-Canadian Prime Minister Justin Trudeau said earlier Monday, "Enough is enough.
+Canadian Prime Minister Justin Trudeau said earlier Monday that images of people out enjoying the sunshine in large groups was "extremely concerning," and said, "Enough is enough.
 Go home and stay home."

 Trudeau said staying at home is a duty and said the government will enforce it if necessary.
 He said those who are not doing their part are putting at risk everyone else, including the eventual recovery of the economy and the well-being of millions of Canadians.